IzzyVanDerGiessen/mm/README.md

 ## Setting up the database
-All of the database videos (in the '/videos' folder) and signatures should already be in the actual repository.
+All of the database signatures and the cropped videos should already be in the actual repository.
+The folder 'videos', however is empty, due to the size of the submission.
+Please download the videos in the same format as in the Student Video Collection provided for the lab.
+Please ensure there is no 'test' folder inside.
+An example of the way we have set it up is on github (https://github.com/vdakov/video-shazam-signature-queries/tree/main/videos).
 In the case there are issues with the database, one can simply run the `Database.py` script, ensuring `refresh_database = True`.

 ```css
 py Database.py